haf/DotNetZip.Semverd/README.md

   2. If you don't need a strong-named assembly, then remove all the signing from the various projects.

-In either case, you will need to modify the "Zip" and "Zip CF DLL" projects, the BZip and BZip CF projects, and the "Zlib" and "Zlib CF" projects.
+In either case, you will need to modify the "Zip", BZip, and the "Zlib" projects.